frederic-perez/AmE-dictionary/data/idioms.md

 __cry on (one’s) shoulder__ To bemoan one’s problems to someone else. _We need to try to cheer Ben up—he’s been crying on my shoulder all week._
 __cry out for (someone or something)__
 __cry over spilled milk__ :two: To be upset over something that cannot be fixed, often something minor.
 To be unhappy about what cannot be undone. _Please calm down, you’re just crying over spilled milk.
 We already submitted the report, so we can’t fix it now._
-__cry-baby__ A person who cries or complains a lot, especially for little reason. _James whines and complains whenever he doesn’t get his own way.
+__cry-baby__ :two: A person who cries or complains a lot, especially for little reason. _James whines and complains whenever he doesn’t get his own way.
 He’s such a cry-baby!_
 __crystal clear__
 __crystal__ _slang_ A stimulant drug in powdered form, often methamphetamine. _Where can we score some crystal around here?_
 __culture vulture__ An individual with a consuming or excessive interest in the arts.
 For example, _A relentless culture vulture, she dragged her children to every museum in town._